-The investments underlying the so-called Article 6 sub-funds do not take into account the European Union's criteria for environmentally sustainable economic activities.
+In accordance with Article 7 of the Taxonomy Regulation, the investments underlying the so-called Article 6 subfunds do not take into account the European Union's criteria for environmentally sustainable economic activities.

-The principle of "not causing significant harm" referred to in SFDR applies only to the investments underlying the so-called Article 8 sub-funds, which take into account the European Union's criteria for environmentally sustainable economic activities.
+In accordance with Article 6 of the Taxonomy Regulation, the principle of "not causing significant harm" applies only to the investments underlying the so-called Article 8 sub-funds, which take into account the European Union's criteria for environmentally sustainable economic activities.
 The investments underlying the remaining portion of the so-called Article 8 sub-funds do not take into account the European Union's criteria for environmentally sustainable economic activities.